 """

-Define a context manager and decorator to temporarily disabling *Colour*
+Define a context manager and decorator to temporarily disable *Colour*

 multiprocessing state.